 Gluten and dairy free cinnamon sugar doughnuts – probably one of my all time favourite recipes that I’ve created, which have also featured in Gluten Free Heaven magazine!
 They are super easy to make and take a matter of minutes.
 My favourite flavour to make is the classic cinnamon sugar, but they can also be made in so many other flavours – iced with sprinkles, original glazed, chocolate and more!

 These doughnuts are gluten and dairy free!
-They do use eggs though so unfortunately not vegan however for a vegan option, try using an egg replacer (such as a chia or flax egg).
+They do use eggs though so unfortunately not vegan however for a vegan option, using a flax egg makes a great alternative.
 For the doughnuts I use a tray that I brought on amazon for around £8.00 so nothing too expensive.
 The recipe is also super simple so perfect for people (like me) that have a tendency to be rather clumsy in the kitchen!

 For the Doughnuts:

 -1/4 tsp pink himalayan salt

 -2 medium eggs (for a vegan alternative you can substitute the eggs for flax eggs.
 To make 2 flax eggs combine 2 tbsp ground flaxseed with 5 tbsp water, mix well and leave to set in the fridge for 15 minutes before adding to your mixture)

 -1 and 1/2 tbsp extra virgin olive oil ( you can also use vegetable oil or melted coconut oil)

 -Non stick spray (Could also use cooking oil or melted coconut oil)